We Live in a Society (EP)

 We Live in a Society is a collaborative extended play (EP) by Australian electronic musician Flume and American rapper JPEGMafia.
-The EP was announced on 30 April 2025 and released digitally on 2 May 2025.
-It is Flume's first independent project (outside of Future Classic).
+The EP was announced on 29 April 2025 and released digitally on 2 May 2025.
+It serves as Flume's first project since 2023, as well as his first independent one.
+Having first collaborated in 2019, he and JPEGMafia worked on the project in January 2023, two months prior to the latter's release of Scaring the Hoes, a collaborative album with Danny Brown.

+An electronic and hip-hop EP, JPEGMafia personally considered the production of We Live in a Society to be enjoyable, in which he produced the EP on Ableton Live and also used the Prophet keyboard with Flume.
+In promotion of the EP, the two released music videos for "Track 1" and "AI Girlfriend" on YouTube, as well as "Is It Real" for radio stations in Australia.
+We Live in a Society received a mixed reception from music critics, noting that the collaboration was intriguing but felt that their distinctive styles didn't coordinate well.

-Background and promotion
+Background and production

 Flume and JPEGMafia have previously collaborated on the track "How to Build a Relationship", included on the former's 2019 mixtape Hi This Is Flume; he later co-produced "New Black History" and "Cult Status", featured on JPEGMafia's 2024 album I Lay Down My Life for You.
-The sessions for the EP took place roughly two months before JPEGMafia and Danny Brown's collaborative album, Scaring the Hoes, released.
+The sessions for We Live in a Society took place in January 2023, roughly two months before JPEGMafia and Danny Brown's collaborative album, Scaring the Hoes, released.
+Both music artists produced the project.

-On 24 April 2025, Flume and JPEGMafia released "Track 1" exclusively on YouTube, with an animated music video created by James Blagden.
-It was followed by the music video for "AI Girlfriend" on 1 May 2025, co-directed by Logan Fields and JPEGMafia.
+According to JPEGMafia's description on the EP's Bandcamp page, he considered the experience of making the project as enjoyable and stated that he and Flume had similar experience in their respective production styles.
+JPEGMafia produced the EP's instrumentals on Ableton Live and also used the Prophet keyboard with Flume.
+The album artwork for We Live in a Society depicts a black and white person giving a handshake described to "show each other friendship and respect".